SharveshC/CodeFlow/README.md

 # 🚀 CodeFlow

 **CodeFlow** is a modern, cloud-based code editor and AI-powered coding assistant that allows developers to write, execute, and save code snippets.
-Built with React, TypeScript, and Firebase, CodeFlow provides a seamless coding experience with AI assistance, folder organization, and cloud storage.
+Built with React, TypeScript, and deployed on Vercel with Firebase Authentication, CodeFlow provides a seamless coding experience with AI assistance and secure user management.

 ![CodeFlow Banner](https://img.shields.io/badge/CodeFlow-AI%20Code%20Editor-blue?style=for-the-badge&logo=react)